thavaselvama/angular-doc/Angular-8/NgModules.md

-ReactiveFormsModule | @angular/forms | When you want to build reactive forms RouterModule | @angular/router | When you want to use RouterLink, .forRoot(), and .forChild() HttpClientModule |@angular/common/http | When you want to talk to a server
+ReactiveFormsModule | @angular/forms | When you want to build reactive forms RouterModule | @angular/router | When you want to use RouterLink, .forRoot(), and .forChild() HttpClientModule |@angular/common/http | When you want to talk to a server Observable | rxjs/Observable | Emit data Observable using Observer | rxjs/Observer | Observer
+Subject | rxjs/Subject | Observable and subscribe you can do at the time ActivatedRoute | @angular/router | it carries the information about a route linked Params | @angular/router | Observable of the matrix